ggriffis/hotel-deals/README.md

 How to run the app from your local sandbox
 ------------------------------------------
 1) Have Ruby 3.2.13 or higher installed on your machine

 2) Clone this repository

 3) Run bundle to install the required gems

+4) Run rake db:setup

+5) Run rake db:test:prepare

-4) Run "rails s" from the command line in the top level directory where you cloned the repository to
+6) Run "rails s" from the command line in the top level directory where you cloned the repository to

-5) Point your browser to http://localhost:3000/
+7) Point your browser to http://localhost:3000/

 Automated Tests
 ---------------
 I used the Rspec and Capybara specs.
-To run all the tests, once you have followed steps 1-3 above, run "rake spec" from the top level directory where you cloned the repository to.
+To run all the tests, once you have followed steps 1-5 above, run "rake spec" from the top level directory where you cloned the repository to.

 Assumptions
 -----------
 1) That it was not desirable to persist any of the data read in from the url.

 2) That a certain, predictable, set of data would be available for running automated tests.
 This may not be a valid assumption but in keeping with the suggested timeframe and simplicity, my tests were written under this assumption.

 3) That it was intended that the site should only display 50 deals at a time.

 Thoughts